Pretty knots lined up next to coiled curls on the AW18 runways in London – we give you the lowdown on the looks from some of session’s biggest names

 Denis Kovalyov for My.Hair Care

 “It’s Neneh Cherry meets Missy Elliot,” said designer Omi of the hair references for the duo’s A/W18 show, which the hair teams translated into high bunches with a roughed-up, toughened up texture.
 My.
 Hair Care lead stylist Denis Kovalyov added to the stomping ‘90s flavour with the injection of chunky coloured wefts across five of the models, using hairpieces tinted using contrasting shades of the brand’s Infuse My.
-Colour Wash.
+Colour Shampoo.
 Each of these was affixed with tapes and then razor cut to give a shattered effect, blending seamlessly with the girls’ (and guys) own lengths.
 “It’s all about keeping it individual and wearable,” Denis added, discussing the DIY feel to the styling, “and that fits with the defiant theme and title of the show – ‘We Are Not Sheep’.”

 Guido Palau for Redken/Dyson